RoshiniNwmsu/Android-Project/README.md

 ### APK

-You can download the latest APK from the (https://github.com/RoshiniNwmsu/Android-Project).
+You can download the latest APK from the [Releases Page](https://github.com/RoshiniNwmsu/Android-Project/releases).

 ### Supported Devices